francofaa/GradeYouLater/README.md

 # GradeYouLater
 I wanted to create a simple grading system, hopefully to inevitably turn it into an app.

-## Goals
+## Purpose
-The user will be able to
+The user can

-- Set an assignment
+- Name an assignment
 - Ascribe a point value to that assignment
 - Enter in a student's name
 - Increment the student's score by 1 as the user goes through grading the assignment
 - Decrement in case of error
 - Render a percentage grade based on the score
-- Push the score, assignment, and associate student to a list
+- Push the score, assignment, percentage grade, letter grade, and associated student to a table
-- Export that list to CSV or another format for entering into a gradebook
+- Export that table to CSV for entering into a gradebook

 ## Origin